slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Everything should be made as simple as possible, but not simpler.' -- Albert Einstein*

 Balance is not about spending the same amount of time focused on every area of your life either.
-It's about making progress in all areas of your life and ensuring that you improve just a little bit each day in your health, wealth, relationships and personal growth.
+It’s about making progress in all areas of your life and ensuring that you improve just a little bit each day in your health, wealth, relationships and personal growth.

 > *'Don’t try to make your job your whole life.
 Don’t try to make your art your sole income.' -- unknown*